fireis/FCND-Estimation-CPP/README.md

 ***Success criteria:*** *Your objective is to complete the entire simulation cycle with estimated position error of < 1m.*

 **Hint: see section 7.3.1 of [Estimation for Quadrotors](https://www.overleaf.com/read/vymfngphcccj) for a refresher on the GPS update.**

+**Student Note:** In this update we want to assure that only the main diagonal from hPrime is 1 and zFromX is updated with efkState.

 At this point, congratulations on having a working estimator!